 RRE: HIV-1 Rev response element.
 It allows the nuclear export of viral RNA by the viral Rev protein during viral packaging.

-cPPT: HIV-1 Central polypurine tract.
-It creates a "DNA flap" that increases nuclear import of the viral genome during target cell infection.
+cPPT: HIV-1 central polypurine tract.
+It creates a "DNA flap" that increases nuclear importation of the viral genome during target cell infection.
 This improves vector integration into the host genome, resulting in higher transduction efficiency.

 Marker: A drug selection gene (such as neomycin resistance), a visually detectable gene (such as EGFP), or a dual-reporter gene (such as EGFP/Neo).
 This allows cells transduced with the vector to be selected and/or visualized.

 3' LTR-ΔU3: A truncated version of the HIV-1 3' long terminal repeat that deletes the U3 region.
 This leads to the self-inactivation of the promoter activity of the 5' LTR upon viral vector integration into the host genome (due to the fact that 3' LTR is copied onto 5' LTR during viral integration).
 The polyadenylation signal contained in 3' LTR-ΔU3 serves to terminates all upstream transcripts produced both during viral packaging and after viral integration into the host genome.

 SV40 early pA: Simian virus 40 early polyadenylation signal.
 It further facilitates transcriptional termination after the 3' LTR during viral RNA transcription during packaging.
 This elevates the level of functional viral RNA in packaging cells, thus improving viral titer.

 Ampicillin: Ampicillin resistance gene.
 It allows the plasmid to be maintained by ampicillin selection in E. coli.

 pUC ori: pUC origin of replication.
 Plasmids carrying this origin exist in high copy numbers in E. coli.